rfabbri/diffgeom2pose/README.md

-This code estimates where a picture was taken, giving a single pair of 3D local geometry structure (differential geometry) and its projection in a 2D image.
+We provide both C++ and Matlab code that estimates where a picture was taken, giving a single pair of 3D local geometry structure (differential geometry) and its projection in a 2D image.
 Two particular cases are common
 1. A pair of 3D-2D of SIFT features (the 3D is just the SIFT center with reconstructed 3D SIFT orientation from two other images)
 2. A pair of 3D-2D point correspondences, where the points belong to curves (e.g., 2D-3D edgels, corners, or junctions)

-The algorithm, P2PT is like P3P but uses only two features (each with a direction).
-This solves a local pose problem which can be integrated along curves to provide a more global estimate or a matching algorithm.
+The algorithm, P2PT, supersedes the usual P3P by using only two features (each with a direction).
+This also solves a local pose problem which can be integrated along curves to provide a more global estimate or a matching algorithm.
+The run time of the C++ code is in the same order as the best P3P implementation available (tens of microseconds).

 A journal version is available at: https://ieeexplore.ieee.org/document/9057738